-Initially led by millennials, but now adopted by Generation X, is the expectation of access to information from any device at any time.
+Initially led by millennials, but now increasingly adopted by all generations, is the expectation of access to information from any device at any time.
 This presents both opportunities and challenges for employers as they seek to balance openness and autonomy with privacy and security.